fylgja/site/src/components/stylelint-config/index.md

 > Notes about `number-leading-zero`.
 > Just as Bootstrap & Google we support no leading zero's.
+>
-> But since pretty much all compilers and prettier use leading zero's.
+> But since pretty much all compilers and prettier use leading zero's,
-> We have kept the rule set to the default value, set by stylelint.
+> we have kept the rule set to the default value.

 **Property**